 This creek is a sly beauty.
 I’ve spent many a happy hour sprawled on the banks enjoying its complex tune.
 The water runs fast and shallow—colliding with boulders, rushing through chutes—creating a splashy symphony that changes around every bend.

 If you decide to venture on, just upstream from a bridge spanning the creek, deep water carves an exquisite 70-foot long channel between narrow sandstone walls.
 Ledges of varying heights make for great diving platforms.
 Welcome to The Crack.

 Where: From Phoenix take 1-17 North to the Sedona exit (Exit 298) and turn right on Forest Road 618.
 Drive for 1.5 miles to the old Beaver Creek Ranger Station, turn left and continue to the trailhead parking lot.

 Tumbling from the forested heights of the Mogollon Rim, West Clear Creek slices a deep narrow gash through sandstone cliffs.
-Winding for 30 miles and up to 2,000 feet deep in places, West Clear Creek is the longest drainage of the Rim.
+Winding for 30 miles, West Clear Creek is the longest drainage.
 The waterway forms a slender riparian corridor that barely keeps the spiny desert at bay.

 The trail cuts across the old Bull Pen Ranch for about a mile before dipping into the canyon where you encounter the first of four stream crossings.
 Early on, a swimming hole with a sandy beach siphons off a portion of the crowds.
 The deeper into the canyon you go, the more solitude you’ll find.
 After the fourth stream crossing (about 5.5 miles), the trail pulls away from the water and begins a series of steep switchbacks up to the Mogollon Rim.
 Unless you need a hardcore workout, make the last crossing your turnaround point.
 Amble back the way you came, enjoying the miracle of water and shade in the desert.